ahmadalwy3/ahmadalwy3/Dashboard:-Settings.md

 Note that as opposed to all other network requests, behind-the-scene network requests which are actual CSP reports will also be filtered out according to `no-csp-reports` switch.
 So if you globally disable CSP reporting in uBO, this will also apply to behind-the-scene network requests.

+Note that the blocking of CSP reports is implemented as a per-site switch internally in uBO, so this means that an advanced user could create rules in the _My rules_ pane in the dashboard to allow a more granular control of the blocking of CSP reports.
+For example:

+    no-csp-reports: example.com false

+The above rule means CSP reports would not be blocked on `example.com` when CSP reports are blocked globally.
+The reverse will also work:

+   no-csp-reports: example.com true

+The above rule means CSP reports would be blocked on `example.com` when CSP reports are not blocked globally.

 ***

 ## Backup/restore section